1.

 --5-year OS 26% with bid XRT vs. 16% for daily RT (P=0.04)

-However, these doses were not biologically equivalent so this created some measure of controversy.
+However, these radiation doses were not biologically equivalent so this created some measure of controversy.

-When BID fractionation is used, there should be at least a 6-hour interfraction interval to allow for repair of normal tissue.
+When BID fractionation is used, a total of 45 Gy is normally given and there should be at least a 6-hour interfraction interval to allow for repair of normal tissue.
 If one is using once-daily RT, higher doses of 60-70 Gy should be used.

 Corinne Faivre-Finn et al. Concurrent once-daily versus twice-daily chemoradiotherapy in patients with limited-stage small-cell lung cancer (CONVERT): an open-label, phase 3, randomised, superiority trial.
 Lancet Oncology 2017.